-18. Each processor which has least capacity is selected for migration place when the scheduler schedules the task to all management and application scheduling algorithms, we need to conduct repeatable and controlled experiments. which are difficult due to Grid's inherent heterogeneity and its dynamic nature.
+18. Each processor which has least capacity is selected for migration need to conduct repeatable and controlled experiments. which are difficult due to Grid's inherent heterogeneity and its dynamic nature.
 Additionally, Grid testbeds are limited, and creating an adequately-sized testbed is expensive and time consuming.
 Moreover, resources are autonomous and owned by different organizations, it requires the handling of different administration policies at each resource.
 Due to these reasons, it is easier to use simulation as a means of studying complex scenarios.
 GridSim is a software platform that enables users to model and simulate the characteristics of Grid resources and networks with different configurations.
 GridSim is of great value to both students and experienced researchers who want to study Grids, or test new algorithms and strategies in a controlled environment.
 By using GridSim, they are able to perform repeatable experiments and studies that are not possible in a real dynamic Grid environment.